Radisson School

-Radisson School, originally Radisson Elementary School, is a school that is part of River East Transcona School Division in Winnipeg, Manitoba.
+Radisson School, originally Radisson Elementary School, is a K-5 school that is part of River East Transcona School Division in Winnipeg, Manitoba.

+Part of a tri-school campus in Transcona, the school's immediate neighbours are John W. Gunn Middle School and Transcona Collegiate.

 It was built in 1957 and was originally an eight-room building.
 Radisson was named for famed fur trader Pierre-Esprit Radisson, the unanimous choice of the students.
 Margaret Underhill was the first principal of the school and first female principal in the division.